eigr/spawn/spawn_sdk/spawn_sdk/README.md

 end
 ```

-Notice that the only thing that has changed is the absence of the name argument definition and the abstract argument definition being set to true.
+Notice that the only thing that has changed is the the kind of actor, in this case the kind is set to :abstract.

-> **_NOTE:_** Can Elixir programmers think in terms of named vs abstract actors as more or less known at startup vs dynamically supervised/registered?
+> **_NOTE:_** Can Elixir programmers think in terms of singleton vs abstract actors as more or less known at startup vs dynamically supervised/registered?
 That is, defining your actors directly in the supervision tree or using a Dynamic Supervisor for that.

 ## Side Effects